Iolanthe, Gordon

-Iolanthe is a heritage-listed former residence and post office located at 691 Pacific Highway in the Sydney suburb of Gordon in the Ku-ring-gai Council local government area of New South Wales, Australia.
+Iolanthe is a heritage-listed former residence and post office located at 691 Pacific Highway in Gordon, a suburb on the Upper North Shore region of Sydney, New South Wales, Australia.
 It was built in 1870.
 It is also known as Gordon Post Office.
 The property is owned by the Uniting Church in Australia and is within the perimeter fence of the Ravenswood School for Girls.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1860 residents of Lane Cove, (present Gordon area), petitioned the Postal Department successfully for a local post office, Previously letters, papers etc. were carried from Sydney and later from St. Leonards, by residents travelling along the road.

 The dwelling chosen was the cottage of Mrs Eliza Edwards (granddaughter of Robert Pymble).

 The Edwards family has strong associations with the development of the North Shore.
 The grandfather, Robert Pymble was a pioneer of the North Shore and recipient of a grant of 600 acre in 1823 in the area known as Pymble.
 He supplied timber to Sydney and was the pioneer orchardist of the area. he was instrumental in having the railway constructed to Old Hornsby (Pearce's Corner) and particularly in having a rail station established at what came to be called Killara.
 The name Killara was Edwards' choice.

 Miss Eliza (who preferred Elizabeth) Edwards was appointed Post Mistress, with a salary A£12 per year.
 Her sureties were neighbours Robert and George MacIntosh, orchardists.
 The post office business was conducted in a bedroom at the rear of the cottage.

 The mail came once a week, later on, twice, the mail carrier was first Michael Fagan, later Foley and Porter names were given.
 It was customary to leave Sydney at 7am and deliver mail at Gordon, camp there and the next day continue with the mail to Hornsby and Gosford, first by road and after 1890 by train.
 In 1879 the name of the Post Office name was changed to Gordon Post Office.
 Miss Edwards report in the 1880s says 'from Chatswood to Pearce's Corner (Wahroonga) people rode or walked or sent for their mail."
 In 1885 two brick rooms were added to the front of the original cottage and most probably the existing verandah structure giving the cottage its present appearance.